logo

 “I have no idea.
 Probably putting legs over the guy’s shoulders.”

-“Why do you think she did that?”
+“Why would you think she screwed him?”

 “Because she stayed inside for just the right amount of time to have a good fuck, and then, when she came out, her hair was messy as hell.
 Two days later, a brand-new Porsche popped up in front of the hotel.
 Sandra doesn’t have the money, you know.”

-Well, well!
+“Well, well!
 This could really be something,” I thought, intrigued.
-“It could be a lead!
+“It could be a lead!”

 “When did that happen?”
 I asked him afterward.